 Your Local Therapist Model

-However, keeping your texts promotional is not the only way in which you could hook customers into buying your products and/or services.
-Your Local Therapist Model features a combination of funny reminders and appointment confirmations, facts that help customers get a better gist of what your company is all about.
+However, keeping your SMS marketing messages promotional is not the only way in which you could hook customers into buying your products and services.
+Your Local Therapist Model features a combination of funny and friendly reminders and appointment confirmations, facts that help customers get the gist of what your company is all about.

-Within this message, make sure you include the date and time of your next event (or their appointment details if necessary), the location, and some form of method in which they could contact you.
-You should also leave them the option to cancel or postpone at any time, so make sure this is included in your copy.
-It is a good idea to send these text messages 24 hours prior to your event or their schedule meeting.
+Within this message, ensure you include the date and time of the next scheduled event (or their appointment details if necessary), the location, and the details for a channel through which they can contact you if needed.
+You should also leave them the option to cancel or postpone at any time, so ensure this is included in your copy.
+It is a good idea to send these text messages 24 hours prior to your event or their scheduled meeting.

-You start by addressing your customer by their first name (or even full name, depending on the nature of your business and their relationship to it), then add a link to your website/social media webpage, or even WhatsApp or Skype (after providing your contact details).
-This way, recipients will be able to contact your company directly and understand your services.
+You start by addressing your customer by their first name (or even full name, depending on the nature of your business and their relationship to it), then add a link to your website or social media profile, or even WhatsApp or Skype (after providing your contact details).
+This way, recipients can contact your company directly and better understand your services.
 It's a fantastic yet subtle way to encourage highly personal one-on-one conversations between customers and the brands they love.

-More than that, you could offer numerous discounts with this strategy and have them click the link to claim those offers.
-This is a rather interesting way to keep your customers close and safe while treating them as your close friends and partners.
+On top of that, you could offer numerous exclusive discounts with this strategy and have them click the link to claim those offers.
+This is a rather interesting way to keep your customers close and safe while treating them as friends and partners.

 The Subway Links

-An interactive interface is also indicated to be used in this context, such as “Reply Y for YES or N for NO.” After they are in, ask for customers' zip codes to be able to further customize their experience – how else would you know where you stand in relation to your competition if you don't even know your clients' location?
+An interactive interface is also indicated to be used in this context, such as “Reply Y for YES or N for NO.” After they are in, ask for customers' zip codes to further customise their experience – how else would you know where you stand in relation to your competition if you don't even know your clients' location?

-After figuring their locations out and running some automated tests, think about the way in which your discounts will be offered – what offers do you want to make and why?
-Are you trying to get people a one-time deal to encourage them signing up, or do you want to work on the long-term psychological aspect of their minds?
+After figuring their locations out and running some automated tests, think about how your discounts will be offered – what offers do you want to make and why?
+Are you trying to get people a one-time deal to encourage them to sign up, or do you want to work on the long-term psychological aspects?

 You must choose a side and then make sure you stick to your strategy.
-In any case, make sure you are transparent to your target audience and tell them your intentions from the start.
+In any case, be transparent with your target audience and tell them your intentions from the beginning.

 The Straightforward Jack in the Box

-The idea of using SMS marketing to receive discounts, coupons, and benefit from many other offers sounds like a great idea, right?
+Using SMS marketing to receive discounts and coupons and benefit from many other offers sounds like a great idea, right?
 Right – and it is.
-This is what famous chain fast-food restaurant Jack in the Box uses every single day to attract (a) more traffic to their webpages and (b) more clients to their restaurant.
+This is what the famous chain fast-food restaurant Jack in the Box uses every single day to attract (a) more traffic to their website and (b) more clients to their restaurant.

-What they do is simple: they tell customers exactly what to expect, from the very first start.
-That way, clients will not be surprised if receiving texts from Jack in the Box and the fast-food restaurant can do its job easily and smoothly.
+What they do is simple: they tell customers exactly what to expect right from the start.
+That way, clients will not be surprised if receiving texts from Jack in the Box, and the fast-food restaurant can do its job easily and smoothly.
 They include marketing tactics within their messages and constantly interact with their customers, which is what gets them going.
 However, honesty is what prevails here.